 Introverts, on the other hand, are the ones sitting alone in coffee shops.
 We’re the ones who have stepped out of the loud, crowded store to catch a whiff of solitude.
 We’re the ones quietly listening, throwing in our two cents occasionally, but mostly just thinking and processing.

 And we’re turning inward.
 It’s no secret that many introverts have rich, inner landscapes — worlds that are alive and present for us.
+That’s part of the definition of introversion.
 When you’re turned inward, you’re not paying attention to what your face is doing.

 Inwardly, introverts may be composing a poem or working out one of the great mysteries of life.
 But our faces don’t show it.
 And isn’t this what it means to be an introvert?
 Your outer expression belies a world of secrets beneath.